simetri-graphics/simetri/docs/topics/shapes.md

 extend(<points> or Shape)
 :   Add points from another sequence of points or Shape object to the end of the points.
 It will fail if this would cause redundant points in the Shape object.

-index(point, proxy=False)
+index(point, start=0, end=None, proxy=False)
 :   Return the index of the first occurrence of a specified point.
 By default it will use exact coordinates for comparison (by using RTOL and ATOL, see the [Numerical Issues] section).
 If the `proxy` argument is set to be True than it will search by using distances.
+It will raise a `ValueError` if the point is not found.
+The `start` and `end` arguments are optional and can be used to specify a range in which to search for the point.

 insert(index, point)
 :   Insert a point at a specified position.
 It will fail if this would cause redundant points in the Shape object.